amirhesam1995/public-transport-analysis/README.md

 3. Install Mongo DB `sudo apt-get install mongodb`
 4. Open file `public-transport-city.py` and install the libraries that are imported at the beginning (use python3!)
+     ATTENTION: Do not install the latest version of `pymongo`.
+Install instead the following `pip install pymongo==3.12.3`
-5. To compute the accessibility scores, run `python3 public-transport-city.py`
+6. To compute the accessibility scores, run `python3 public-transport-city.py`

 ## Compute travel time distances and all the accessbility quantities
 1. run ```jupyter-notebook``` and open the public-transport-analysis notebook.